bazilinskyy/llm-events/README.md

 ## Analysis
 Analysis can be started by running `python llm-events/llmevents/run.py`.
 A number of CSV files used for data processing are saved in `llmevents/_output`.
 Visualisations of all data are saved in `llmevents/_output/figures/`.

-## Categorisation of answers in the query
+## Answers to questions in the query
 [![Histogram of Q1](figures/hist_q1_category.png)](https://htmlpreview.github.io/?https://github.com/bazilinskyy/llm-events/blob/main/figures/hist_q1_category.html)
 Histogram of categorisation of output for question 1.